Who’s who – Goju Ryu

 MAJOR INSPIRATIONS & INFLUENCES – #1 Master Ohtsuka Tadahiko

-Master Ohtsuka Tadahiko was the founder of the Goju Kensha (House of the hard – soft fist).
+Master Ohtsuka Tadahiko was the founder of the Goju Kensha (House of the hard – soft fist) continuing the development of the Goju Ryu tradition.

 Kin Shin Kai is squarely based on Ohtsuka sensei’s Goju Kensha and he remains our most important inspiration.